exasol/docker-db/README.md

 ### AppArmor Settings on Ubuntu 23.10 or Later

 Exasol starts user defined functions (UDFs) in an isolated kernel namespace.
-[Ubuntu 23.00 and later have a AppArmor default setting that restricts unprivileged use namespaces](https://ubuntu.com/blog/ubuntu-23-10-restricted-unprivileged-user-namespaces).
+[Ubuntu 23.00 and later have a AppArmor default setting that restricts unprivileged user namespaces](https://ubuntu.com/blog/ubuntu-23-10-restricted-unprivileged-user-namespaces).

 This leads to the error `VM crashed` when a UDF is started.